GravityKit/GravityView/readme.txt

 This release introduces the ability to use different view types for the Multiple Entries and Single Entry layouts, adds a new View field to display an entry's read status, and fixes issues with the File Upload field, product search, and merge tag processing in entry-based notifications.
 [Read the announcement](https://www.gravitykit.com/announcing-gravityview-2-24/) for more details.

 #### 🚀 Added
-* Ability to select different View types for the Multiple Entries and Single Entry layouts.
+* Ability to select different View types for Multiple Entries and Single Entry layouts.
+[Learn all about the new View type switcher!](https://www.gravitykit.com/announcing-gravityview-2-24/)
 * "Read Status" field to display whether an entry has been read or not.
   - Customize the labels for "Read" and "Unread" statuses.
   - Sort a View by "Read Status".
+* Entries are now marked as "Read" when users who have the ability to edit entries visit an entry in the front-end.

 #### 🐛 Fixed
 * File Upload field values not rendering in the View if filenames have non-Latin characters.
 * Product search now returns correct results when using all search input types in the search bar.
 * View's Export Link widget would not respect date range search filters.
-* Removed the unsupported "date" input type for the Date Entry field under the search bar's settings.
+* Removed the unsupported "date" input type for the Date Entry field under the Search Bar widget settings.
 * Merge tags in GravityView notifications are now properly processed for fields dynamically populated by Gravity Wiz's Populate Anything add-on.

 #### 💻 Developer Updates